rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 unix  2      [ ACC ]     STREAM     LISTENING     16993    /tmp/.s.PGSQL.5432
 ```

-Well, the system settings are looking promising and I tried to connect to the DB using the PostgreSQL cli `psql`.
+Well, the system settings are look promising and I tried to connect to the DB using the PostgreSQL cli `psql`.
 Unfortunately, it hasn't worked out well for me.
 The connection always ran into a `timeout` error.
 It took me some efforts and the help of my appreciated colleague [Andreas Marqvardsen](https://blog.andreasm.io/) to figure out, that `nftables` are used on the Debian system and that it's blocking all the incoming traffic except `ssh`.

 **ProTip:** In order to validate that incoming traffic is allowed, you can start a `http.server` using `Python`.